 Our laboratories and highly trained electrophysiology staff comprise one of the best cardiac electrophysiology facilities on Long Island.

-- Head-Up Tilt Table Testing - This test is performed typically at a 70 degree tilt ("head-up") while the patient's heart rhythm and blood pressure are continuously monitored.
+The Head-Up Tilt Table Test is performed typically at a 70 degree tilt ("head-up") while the patient's heart rhythm and blood pressure are continuously monitored.
 Sometimes a medication called isoproterenol is infused to facilitate the test.
 This test is helpful in determining the cause of syncope and, particularly, in diagnosing vaso-vagal syncope.

-- Cardioversion - This procedure is typically performed to convert atrial fibrillation (or atrial flutter) to a normal rhythm.
+The Cardioversion procedure is typically performed to convert atrial fibrillation (or atrial flutter) to a normal rhythm.
 The staff will require appropriate documentation of anticoagulation and/or a negative trans-esophageal echocardiogram prior to the procedure.